 - OTA 200, Introduction into Kinesiology, is required to be taken through Greenville Tech’s online course offering.

-- Phase II of the OTA program is only available at Greenville Tech’s Greer Campus.
+- Phase II of the OTA program is only available at Greenville Tech’s Benson Campus in Greer.
 Students from articulating colleges must be able to travel to or arrange accommodations near the campus.

 - Required fieldwork course assignments during Phase II will require students to travel and arrange temporary accommodations away from home.
 Fieldwork must be completed within 18 months of completion of academic courses.

 - Graduates are eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.

 In addition to Greenville Tech admissions process, outlined in these Enrollment Steps, students interested in a program in the Health Sciences and Nursing Division must also successfully complete the following:

 Participating in a Career Talk session for your program is a requirement for all Health Sciences and Nursing Division students.
 Click here for the Career Talk monthly schedule.